Updated February 2026

 Limited companies must:

-- Register for corporation tax within three months of starting their business.
+- Register for and pay corporation tax within three months of starting their business.

 - Inform HMRC about the company’s taxable profits and the amount of corporation tax owed, which must be shown in the company tax return.